-The Transport of Diluted Species in Fractures (dsf) interface ( the Chemical Species Transport branch ( the transport of a solute species along thin porous fractures, taking into account diffusion, dispersion, convection, and chemical reactions.
+The Transport of Diluted Species in Fractures (dsf) interface (17), found under the Chemical Species Transport branch (is used to model the transport of a solute species along thin porous fractures, taking into account diffusion, dispersion, convection, and chemical reactions.
 The fractures are defined by boundaries and the solute species is assumed to be present in a solvent.

 The interface supports simulation of species transport along boundaries in 2D and 3D, and axisymmetric components in 2D.
 The dependent variable is the molar concentration, c.
-Modeling multiple species transport is possible, whereby the physics interface solves for the molar concentration, $c_i$ , of each species i.
+Modeling multiple species transport is possible, whereby the physics interface solves for the molar concentration, c_i , of each species i.